|

 Dew Claws

-It is our opinion that all good beagle breeders should have their
+Most good beagle breeders have their

 puppies' dew claws removed when the puppies are very young.
 At this time,